Deewiant/haschoo/README.txt

 to get you started quickly: http://hackage.haskell.org/platform/

-If you have the cabal-install tool installed ([2] or the Haskell Platform), installing Haschoo should be as simple as 'cabal install Haschoo'.
-If not, the following command, run from Haschoo's root directory, should also work:
+If you have the cabal-install tool installed ([2] or the Haskell Platform), installing Haschoo should be as simple as:

+cabal configure
+cabal build
+cabal install

+Or, for some reason, if you don't have Haschoo downloaded already, you should be able to get the same results by doing:

+cabal install Haschoo

+If you don't have cabal-install, the following command, run from Haschoo's root directory, should also work:

-ghc --make Haschoo/Driver.hs -o haschoo -main-is Haschoo.Driver -O2
+ghc --make Haschoo/Main.hs -o haschoo -O2

 Goal
 ----